mattleonard/pgbackups_s3/README.md

 You will have to confirm the restore but the database specified will be overwritten with your backup data.

+## Configuring your Amazon S3 bucket to archive and drop old backups

+If you want to archive your postgres backups to Amazon Glacier and/or delete them after so many days, you'll need to set up a Lifecycle for your bucket.

+To set this up

+* Go into you AWS console
+* Click on S3
+* Click on the bucket you have setup in the initalizer
+* Once in your bucket, click on properties
+* Then open the lifecycle, and click 'add rule'
+* Then just follow the instructions

 ## Contributions

 Feel free to contribute or improve the code.
 Just fork the repo and open a pull request with you code.
 Also if you there are any issues just go ahead and create a new issue.